 HAW – human-animal work

-Considering that humans and animals work side-by-side in many contemporary work contexts, animals are not beyond or detached from human organizing.
-Rather, they are a constituent and inseparable part of such organizing (Hannah & Robertson, 2017; Sage et al., 2016).
+As humans and animals work side-by-side across many contemporary contexts, animals are not beyond or detached from human organizing.
+Rather, they are a constituent and inseparable part of it.
+HAW contexts are societally, economically, and medically significant in the world of work, and deserve full scholarly attention.
+At the same time, HAW relationships are always complex, contextual and affectual.

-In project PAWWS we focus on the everyday practices of organizing human-animal work (HAW), the multifaceted ethical debates around animal interests, and how to include animal voices into discussions of work ethics, responsibility, human and animal health issues, and wellbeing.
+In PAWWS, we focus on the everyday practices of organizing HAW, the multifaceted ethical debates around animal interests, and how to include animal voices into discussions on work ethics, responsibility, health, and wellbeing.
+This includes developing multispecies research practices and examining animal interests at work in new, affirmative ways to support less anthropocentric and more positive changes across species in organizations and society.

 References